 Do you have champagne tastes on a beer budget?
 That seems to be the case for most college students as they strive to get their education.
-Unless you’ve got an indispensible bank account you can access funds from whenever you need, you’ll want to start being wise with your spending.
+Unless you’ve got an indispensable bank account you can access funds from whenever you need, you’ll want to start being wise with your spending.
 Aside from tuition costs, there are a plethora of things you’ll need to afford as a college student.
 Below are a few ways you can do this:

 - Purchase used textbooks.
-In most instances you can purchase used textbooks online to save money.
+In most instances, you can purchase used textbooks online to save money.
 If you have to purchase new books, be sure to sell them once you’re done for extra money in your pocket.

 - Maintain a budget.
 The best way to monitor your spending is to have a budget.
 Even if you don’t have many bills to pay, having an allotted amount of cash set aside for expenses can ensure you don’t spend more than you have.

 - Eat out less.
 You might get tempted to eat at the school cafeteria or even check out local restaurants, delis, and cafes in the neighborhood.
 While it can be great to get out and mingle from time to time, eating out can really “eat” at your budget.
 Try to keep eating out to a minimum, about once or twice a month, to save cash.

 - Drop bad habits.
 If you drink or smoke, this is going to really dig into your overall budget for the school.
 It may be time to ditch those expensive habits for good or at the very least cutback.